 Trail Highlights and Developments:

 Please note!
 Paleface Pass is usually laden with snow until Mid June.
 If you plan on embarking over the Pass before this, you may encounter deep snow.
 Contact us for the latest conditions!
-Also, as of JUne 30, 2018 there is 1.5 km of thick brush in the top half of the 12.5 km Upper Silverhope FSR trail following Upper Silverhope Creek.
-If on a bicycle, you will need to push your bike through for those 1.5 km.
-Cyclists with panniers and trailers are advised not to travel on this section of the trail.
-We recommend that you go back to Chilliwack and use our alternate route to Hope.
+Also, as of October 30, 2018 the thickest part of the brush has been cleared on the Silverhope side and on the Paleface Creek side the Forest Service Road has been completely reestablished and can be easily cycled right up to the Pass even.
+If on a bicycle, you are likely going to be pushing your bike up some of the fairly steep inclines..
+The pass itself while having a somewhat challenging single track trail it is enjoyed for its mystical qualities.
+Cyclists with panniers and trailers are well advised to go back to Chilliwack and use our alternate route to Hope.

-While very rewarding, going from Chilliwack to Hope via Chilliwack Lake and Paleface Pass offers challenging rugged natural trails and forest roads.
+While very rewarding, going from Chilliwack to Hope via Chilliwack Lake and Paleface Pass, the Chilliwack River Valley offers challenging rugged natural trails and forest roads.
 It is also a summer-fall route because of its high elevation gain over Paleface Pass (up to 4200 ft).
 The Tolmie Trail from Tamihi to Anderson Creek is still being upgraded as of the Summer of 2018, a 6-km section of trail that has been severely damaged by motorized recreation.
-The Tolmie Trail has been cleared of severe windfalls and debris as of July 2, 2018.
+It has been cleared of severe windfalls and debris as of July 2, 2018.

 Change of elevation is approximately 1370 m (4200 ft) over 60 km.
 Expect the trail to go up and down 20 to 90 metres several times during the first 45 km from Cultus Lake.